ruarq/BaqTracker/README.md

 There are other ways of notifying you when the status has changed, you just have to set them up yourself.
 Just edit the `notify` function in the `status_changed.py` file to do whatever you want.
 Make your computer beep, send a discord message or launch a nuclear missile.
 Whatever you want.

+### Extra
+If you want to run the program automatically on your machine, you can run the `crontab.sh` script to setup a cron job automatically.
+It will set it up so that the script runs from monday to friday at 8am and at 6pm.